Academic papers

 Note: The event-study plots show the effect of changes central bank independence on monetary and financial policy pressures up to 12 years past the event.

-It has been well-established that central bank policy agendas are shaped by various factors, including the spread of ideas, individual governors' agency, and economic and political pressures.
-However, most responsiveness and agenda-setting studies treat central banks as relatively autonomous entities, overlooking the unique multi-layered structure of the Eurosystem, which includes both the European Central Bank (ECB) and National Central Banks (NCBs).
-How does this institutional setup influence responsiveness and agenda-setting dynamics within the Eurosystem?
-This study argues that NCBs act as intermediaries, channeling national priorities to the ECB level.
-Using a transformer model for topic modeling, alongside sequence and cross-sectional time-series analyses of ECB and NCB speeches from 1997 to mid-2022, I find that 'new' agenda issues are driven primarily by NCBs' informational roles, while established issues respond to pressures from member states.
-By revealing how institutional structure shapes issue responsiveness, I contribute to how central banks balance national pressures with broader mandates revealing how responsiveness is not uniform but influenced by hierarchical structures and internal member dynamics.
+It has been well-established that central bank policy agendas are shaped by the spread of ideas, individual governors’ agency and economic and political pressures.
+However, in the case of the European Central Bank (ECB) the influence of the multi-level set-up of the Eurosystem consisting of both the ECB and National Central Banks (NCBs) is often not considered.
+How does this peculiar institutional setup shape the agenda?
+This study argues that NCBs act as intermediaries, channeling national and public priorities to the ECB level.
+Using a transformer model, alongside sequence and cross-sectional time-series analyses of ECB and NCB speeches from 1997 to 2024, I find that the ECB agenda and issue-responsiveness vis-a-vis `new' topics are driven primarily by NCBs.
+By revealing how NCBs shape what and when the ECB talks about certain topics, I also contribute more broadly to implications of the multi-level structure of the EU as well as how independent central banks and international organisations respond to outside pressures.

 Main Figure